-- □ Completion of General Education courses (based on program requirements) with a grade of C or higher. - □ Submission of a criminal background check and TB test in accordance with the Illinois State Board of Education requirements. - □ Completion of EDU 511 Teaching and Learning with Technology (if required by program) and EDU 510 Introduction to Teaching with a grade of C or higher. - □ Attainment of a minimum cumulative GPA of 3.0 for all coursework accepted in transfer and all coursework completed at McKendree University. - □ Submission of Teacher Education Program Admission Form by November 1 or April 1 deadline.
+- □ Completion of General Education courses (based on program requirements) with a grade of C or higher. - □ Submission of a criminal background check and tuberculosis (TB) test in accordance with the Illinois State Board of Education requirements. - □ Completion of EDU 115 (Technology in the Classroom) or MUED 200 (Music Classroom Technology) and EDU 210 (Introduction to Teaching) with a grade of C or higher. - □ Attainment of a minimum cumulative GPA of 2.75 for all coursework accepted in transfer and all coursework completed at McKendree University. - □ Submission of Teacher Education Program Admission Form by November 1 or April 1 deadline.
 This e-form application is available online at https://eforms.mckendree. edu/eforms/eform. aspx?form id=125